-Mosquito-borne diseases or mosquito-borne illnesses are diseases caused by bacterial, viruses or parasites transmitted by mosquitoes.
+Mosquito-borne diseases or mosquito-borne illnesses are diseases caused by bacteria, viruses or parasites transmitted by mosquitoes.
 They can transmit disease without being affected themselves.

 The Fresno County Department of Public Health and local Mosquito Abatement Districts: Consolidated Mosquito Abatement District, Fresno Mosquito and Vector Control District, and Fresno Westside Mosquito Abatement District work in partnership with State and Federal agencies to protect our community from mosquitoes and mosquito-borne illnesses.
 Mosquito season in California usually starts in early March and ends late October when the weather starts to cool down.
 Click here for the Map of Mosquito Abatement Districts in Fresno County

 Zika is an infectious disease caused by the Zika virus, which is transmitted to people by Aedes mosquitoes.
 Symptoms of Zika typically include fever, rash, joint pain, and/or red eyes.

 Zika virus is primarily transmitted by Aedes aegypti mosquitoes (also known as yellow fever mosquitoes) and by Aedes albopictus mosquitoes (also known as Asian tiger mosquitoes).
 These mosquitoes are not native to California.
 However, since 2011 they have been detected in several California counties.
 An Aedes mosquito can only transmit Zika virus after it bites a person who has this virus in their blood.
 To date there has been no local mosquito-borne transmission of Zika in California.
 Thus far, Zika virus infections have been documented only in people who were infected while traveling outside the United States or through sexual contact with an infected traveler.
 Zika virus is not spread through casual contact such as touching, or hugging an infected person.